History of English: Scandinavian influence

 Only about 100 or 150 Norse words, mainly connected with government and administration, are found in Old English writing.
 The borrowing of words of this type was stimulated by Scandinavian rule in the Danelaw and during the later reign of Cnut.
-However, most surviving Old English texts are based on the West Saxon standard that developed outside the Danelaw; it is not clear to what extent Norse influenced the forms of the language spoken in eastern and northern England at that time.
+Most surviving Old English texts are based on the West Saxon standard that developed outside the Danelaw.
+It is not clear to what extent Norse influenced the forms of the language spoken in eastern and northern England at that time.
 Later texts from the Middle English era, now based on an eastern Midland rather than a Wessex standard, reflect the significant impact that Norse had on the language.
-In all, English borrowed about 2000 words from Old Norse, several hundred surviving in Modern English.
+In all, English borrowed about 2,000 words from Old Norse, several hundred surviving in Modern English.

 Norse borrowings include many very common words, such as anger, bag, both, hit, law, leg, same, skill, sky, take, window, and even the pronoun they.
-Norse influence is also believed to have reinforced the adoption of the plural copular verb form are rather than alternative Old English forms like sind.
-It is also considered to have stimulated and accelerated the morphological simplification found in Middle English, such as the loss of grammatical gender and explicitly marked case (except in pronouns).
-That is possibly confirmed by observations that simplification of the case endings occurred earliest in the north and latest in the southwest.
-The spread of phrasal verbs in English is another grammatical development to which Norse may have contributed (although here a possible Celtic influence is also noted).
+Norse influence is also believed to have reinforced the adoption of the plural copular verb form are rather, than alternative Old English forms like sind.
+It is considered to have stimulated and accelerated the morphological simplification found in Middle English, such as the loss of grammatical gender and explicitly marked case, except in pronouns.
+That is possibly confirmed by observations that simplification of the case endings occurred earliest in the north, and latest in the southwest.
+The spread of phrasal verbs in English is another grammatical development to which Norse may have contributed, although here a possible Celtic influence is also noted.

 Some scholars have claimed that Old English died out entirely and was replaced by Norse towards the end of the Old English period and as part of the transition to Middle English, by virtue of the Middle English syntax being much more akin to Norse than Old English.
 Other scholars reject this claim.